KieranSweeden/gig-mate/README.md

 Design features that are saved for future releases of GigMate include:

+- A gigs page, displaying user created gigs that present it's own respective information such as a date, venue, band name etc.
 - A progress bar when creating a new item, being a way to inform the user that they need to fill every field before submitting.
 - Dark mode option for the entirety of the web application.